Saurabh7642/The-Resistance-of-Randomness/README.md

 C_{uv} = H_{uv} + H_{vu}
 $$

-It represents the expected number of steps for a random walk to travel from
+It represents the expected number of steps for a round trip from \( u \) to
-\( u \) to \( v \) and then return to \( u \).
+\( v \) and back.

 ---

-## 4. Physical Interpretation: Electric Circuits
+## Physical Formulation: Electric Circuits

 We now reinterpret the same graph as an electrical network:

-- Each edge is replaced by a resistor of resistance 1Ω.
+- Each edge is replaced by a resistor of resistance 1Ω,
-- Each vertex becomes a node in the circuit.
-- Each node is assigned a voltage \( V_i \).
+- Each vertex becomes a circuit node with voltage \( V_i \),

-According to Kirchhoff’s Current Law, the total current flowing out of a node must equal the externally injected current.
+- External currents \( I_i \) are injected at nodes.

-This yields the nodal equation:
+By Kirchhoff’s Current Law, the nodal equation is:

 $$
 d_i V_i - \sum_{(x_i, x_j) \in E} V_j = I_i